Another 1.3 mn workers file for US jobless benefits

 The decline in the latest week slowed the four-week moving average to 1.44 million, the Labor Department reported, while 18 million remained on the jobless rolls through the week ended June 27.

+"The labor market has been improving, but the impacts from the virus resurgence could slow that progress," economist Joel Naroff said in a note.

+With cases spiking in a number of states including Florida, Texas and California, governors have reimposed some lockdown measures or suspended their reopening protocols.

-President Donald Trump, who is counting on a strong economy to help in his tough reelection bid in November, has cheered the recent signs of recovery in the US labor market.
+President Donald Trump, who is counting on a strong economy to help in his tough reelection bid in November, has cheered the recent signs of recovery -- and minimized the resurgence in cases.

-But economists and the Congressional Budget Office warn that it will take years for employment to return to pre-pandemic levels.
+Economists and the Congressional Budget Office nevertheless warn that it will take years for employment to return to pre-pandemic levels.

 And the US could suffer a second wave of layoffs as more states see spiking case counts, and once expanded jobless benefits expire.